Looking for places to file taxes? Just Call Jack is here to help!

 Failure to file a timely refund claim is detrimental.
 Mailing a refund claim so that it is postmarked by the due date (including extensions), using the US Postal Service, qualifies as “timely”.

+Looking for places to file taxes?
 Just Call Jack if are you needing any tax help.

 Credit to Source: J.K Lasser’s Your Income tax 2011